Proxy adviser ISS recommends vote against splitting Exxon CEO, chairman roles

-Institutional Shareholder Services recommended that investors cast advisory votes against splitting the chief executive and chairman roles at Exxon Mobil Corp, a measure of support for the firm's governance from an influential proxy adviser.
+Institutional Shareholder Services recommended that investors cast advisory votes against splitting the chief executive and chairman roles at Exxon Mobil Corp, in a report released by the influential proxy adviser late Tuesday.

 - READ MORE ON: